 "I would like to extend my gratitude to Stuart & Cedar and the team at Flow Hive for making this possible.
 My whole approach to gardening has changed as a result of my beekeeping hobby, every flower now has a new purpose, I love that fact that the bees are so abundant and productive.”
 Carly O'Brien, Australia

-We think that an important part of raising funds and awareness for environmental protection is listening to our Flow community to ensure that we are making the greatest impact possible.
-So we're asking you to help us decide which environmental protection organisation to support with these generous donations.
+We believe that an important part of raising funds and awareness for our tiny environmental champions is to listen to our Flow community to ensure that we are making the greatest impact possible.

 The 'Flow on effect' isn’t just confined to donations and can be found in every decision Flow makes as a company.

 This encompasses the raw materials from which our products are made, to organic GOTS certification for our Beekeeping suits, and extends to limiting the waste generated by manufacturing by utilising timber offcuts and repurposing unused panels for the creation of our Pollinator House.

 We are in the process of becoming a B-Corp Certified.
 This is not just another Flow bee-pun, it’s an important way to show that we think business for positive purpose should be seen at all levels of what we do.

 When Nepal was in a state of crisis following a 7.8-magnitude earthquake in 2015 Flow's community raised $133,885 to help Oxfam provide much-needed relief.

 More than eight million were affected by Nepal’s worst natural disaster in more than 80 years.
 Almost a million children needed urgent care.

 Flow partnered with Oxfam Australia to raise $97,360.00 for their emergency response in Vanuatu in the wake of Tropical Cyclone Pam.